-The simplest case is that of an integrable symplectic map, which can be written in Birkhoff normal form: $f(\theta, J) = (\theta + \nabla S(J), J)$ .
-Here $(\theta, J)$ are angleaction coordinates (each n-dimensional) and $\Omega = \nabla S$ is the rotation vector.
+The simplest case is that of an integrable symplectic map, which can be written in Birkhoff normal form: $f(\theta, J) = (\theta + \nabla S(J), J)$.
+Here (θ, J) are angle-action coordinates (each n dimensional) and $\Omega = \nabla S$ is the rotation vector.
 Orbits for this system lie on invariant tori; thus the structure is identical to that for integrable Hamiltonian systems.

-The Birkhoff normal form is also an asymptotically valid description of the dynamics in the neighborhood of a nonresonant elliptic fixed point, one for which $m \cdot \Omega(0) \neq n$ for any integer vector m and integer n.
+The Birkhoff normal form is also an asymptotically valid description of the dynamics in the neighborhood of a nonresonant elliptic fixed point, one for which $m \cdot \Omega(0) \neq 0$ for any integer vector m.
 However, the series for the normal form is not generally convergent.
-Nevertheless, KAM theory implies that tori with Diophantine rotation vectors do exist near enough to the elliptic point, providing the map is more than $C^3$ and that the twist, det $D\Omega(0)$ , is nonzero.
+Nevertheless, KAM theory implies that tori with Diophantine rotation vectors do exist near enough to the elliptic point providing the map is more than C^3 and that the twist, det $D\Omega(0)$, is nonzero.
 Each of these tori is also a Lagrangian submanifold (an n-dimensional surface on which the restriction of the symplectic form (1) vanishes).
 The relative measure of these tori approaches one at the fixed point.